-The Dominguez Firm has been keeping up with the legal issues stemming from COVID-19 to make sure your rights are protected.
+The Dominguez Firm is up to date with the legal issues stemming from COVID-19 to make sure your rights are protected.
 If you suffered lasting health problems or lost a close family member due to COVID-19, call us at 800-818-1818 for a free consultation 24/7.
 And if we can help, rest assured: you win, or you don’t pay.

 Below you’ll find more information regarding current COVID-19 topics.